Australian Natives' Association: Australian Natives' Association

+The broadening of the Commonwealth Constitution.

 Chief Presidents

-With the establishment of a growing number of branches including some outside Melbourne a conference was held in 1874 to plan for centralised administration of the ANA.
+With the establishment of a growing number of branches, including some outside Melbourne, a conference was held in 1874 to plan for centralised administration of the ANA.
 From 1877 the ANA was placed under the control of a board of directors to be presided over by a chief president.
-From 1877 onwards the ANA elected a chief president at their annual conference held at different cities each year.
+From 1877 onwards, the ANA elected a chief president at their annual conference held in different cities each year.
 There were four instances when the conference was not annual and the Chief President served for two years — the first two terms and twice due to the Second World War.

 New Zealand Natives' Association

-With the 1880 public consideration of Australian colonies and New Zealand federating there was discussion of forming a New Zealand branch of the ANA.
-The Victorian ANA Board of Directors considered forming branches in Wellington, Westport, and Auckland New Zealand but the legislative hurdles caused by the differing legislation in the two colonies were insurmountable.
+With the 1880 public consideration of Australian colonies and New Zealand federating, there was discussion of forming a New Zealand branch of the ANA.
+The Victorian ANA Board of Directors considered forming branches in Wellington, Westport, and Auckland, but the legislative hurdles caused by the differing legislation in the two colonies were insurmountable.
 A separate organisation, the New Zealand Natives Association (NZNA) was formed 30 April 1897.
-The Wellington branch grew satisfactorily reaching 245 members within a year.
+The Wellington branch grew satisfactorily, reaching 245 members within a year.
 At its peak it reached 2,500 members.

-In 1900 while The Australian federation was not to include New Zealand, the New Zealand Natives Association voted to allow Australians to become members.
+In 1900 while the Australian federation was not to include New Zealand, the New Zealand Natives Association voted to allow Australians to become members.
 Apart from differing legislation, limitations in communications technologies of the time made thoughts of amalgamating ANA and NZNA impractical.
-1904 the Wellington Branch experienced significant difficulties and despite the offer from Victorian ANA to support it as if it were one of their own branches, the Wellington Branch disbanded in June 1905.
-The ANA meet the deficiency of £8/10/- so all creditors were paid.
-Over the next twenty or so years several attempts were made to align New Zealand branches with the ANA, but all failed.
+In 1904, the Wellington Branch experienced significant difficulties and despite the offer from Victorian ANA to support it as if it were one of their own branches, the Wellington Branch disbanded in June 1905.
+The ANA met the deficiency of £8/10/- so all creditors were paid.
+Over the next twenty or so years, several attempts were made to align the New Zealand branches with the ANA, but all failed.